Sevda Shishmanova

-Sevda Shishmanova (born June 2 1962 in Razgrad) is a Bulgarian producer, director and journalist.
+Sevda Shishmanova (born June 2, 1962, in Razgrad) is a Bulgarian producer, director and journalist of Bulgarian Turkish origin.

 Education

 Shishmanova studied Bulgarian Philology at Sofia University and documentary film directing at Krastyo Sarafov National Academy for Theatre and Film Arts.

 Career

 Since 1992, she has worked on local and international television and radio assignments for Bulgarian National Television and Economedia Press Group including in Afghanistan, Pakistan, northern Iraq, Macedonia and Turkey.

 She is the producer of the award-winning Bulgarian series Undercover for which she was nominated as best producer and the author of more than fifteen documentaries.

 In 1996, along with cameraman Hirsto Obreshkov, Shishmanova was arrested in Diyarbakir and interrogated for two days.

 From 2010 until 2017 she was program director of BNT 1.